OrianaVenture/VentureValheim/AsocialCartography/README.md

 If you are adding this mod mid-game and need to clean up your existing map pins the vanilla command ``resetsharedmap`` will remove shared cartography data for you.
 If you desire to reset existing cartography tables you must destroy them and rebuild.

+### Other Mod Support

+The IgnoredCustomPins configuration will allow you to add the integer id of custom map pins to be ignored in this mod.
+For example, Multiplayer Tweaks adds three new custom map pins of the ids ``123, 124, 125`` for the traders.

 ## Installation

 This mod is client side only and changes made to the configurations will only affect your client.
 Live updates to the configs will take immediate effect.